pmusau17/Platooning-F1Tenth/README.md

 ```

 ### PPO
-Proximal Policy Optimization (PPO) is explained in [Schulman et. al](https://arxiv.org/abs/1707.06347) as a simplified
+Proximal Policy Optimization (PPO) is explained in [Schulman et. al, 2017](https://arxiv.org/abs/1707.06347) as a simplified
 improvement to Trust Region Policy Optimization ([TRPO](https://arxiv.org/abs/1502.05477)).
 The method uses model-free,
 on-policy learning to determine an optimal stochastic policy for the agent to follow.
 This means, during training, the
 agent executes actions randomly chosen from the output policy distribution.
 The policy is followed over the course of a